denomon/Webhook-API/register.md

 # Registration

 One is required to register in-order to use the API .
-Once Registration is successful, Please contact support desk at dennis.monari@hotmail.com to get your account activated.
+Once Registration is successful, Please contact support desk to get your account activated.

 ### JSON representation